Video Game Design & Development Courses Summer Computer Camp Courses

 *iD Tech Camps has been ranked in the Top 10 three years in a row by the prestigious “Top Workplaces” survey of the Bay Area News Group, publisher of the San Jose Mercury News.

-Is This iPhone® Game Design Course For You?
+Is This RPG Game Design Course For You?

-This course has no prerequisites, other than the desire to turn great ideas into interactive games!
-Our iPhone® game camps are customized for students ages 10-12 (Min Age: Must turn 10 by 12-31-13).
-Curriculum is delivered in small student clusters and individually tailored to each student, so beginner to advanced learners are all challenged at the appropriate level.
-After learning how to make iPhone® games, students will go home with copies of their app.
+This game making course has no prerequisites, other than an active imagination and a love of RPG games!
+Our camps are customized for beginner to advanced learners ages 13-17 (Min Age: Must turn 13 by 12-31-13).
+Curriculum in this 3D game design course is delivered in small student clusters and individually tailored to each student.
+After learning the fundamentals of video game programming and how to make RPG games, all students will go home with access to the game and their projects.

 Top 10 Skills Gained